Mobile games in the Resident Evil series: Plot

 Rookie cop Tyler Hamilton has been assigned to guard the Umbrella Storage Facility in Raccoon City when an explosion from underground rocks the foundations.
-Tyler is knocked down, and trapped inside the Storage Facility, however as he wakes up he notices hoards of the undead coming towards him.
+Tyler is knocked down, and trapped inside the Storage Facility, however as he wakes up he notices hordes of the undead coming towards him.
 Meanwhile, FBI Agent, Naomi McClain has been sent into the city to investigate the experiments of this facility, and locate what the previous agent could not; concrete evidence direct from secret FBI informants working within Umbrella's ranks.

 After surviving the horrors of the infested Storage Facility, Tyler has been holding up in a local police station.
 Suddenly, the distress alarm rings from Raccoon University.
 Governed by his sense of duty, Tyler bravely sets off to the university believing there to be survivors.
 Unknown to Tyler, Naomi also picks up the distress call, and realises that there is a strong possibility that the alarm was raised by one of the informants she is looking for.
 She sets off to the university to find more clues to Umbrella and rescue this vital person.